jhhb/twitter-engage/README.md

 with the tweet.
 By saving a tweet, they can access the Tweet data in a table view in the app.

+## Where can I see the app?

+You can see a version of the app here: https://jb-twitter-dashboard.herokuapp.com/

+You'll notice the UI is pretty meh right now.

+App also takes 10+ seconds to load because Heroku shuts down when it hasn't been used in awhile.

 ## Running the app

 * Versions + configuration settings